Destination weddings in Goa: Breaking-down Costs

 The first important thing that they would have to look into would be the accommodation.
 They would need 50 rooms with double occupancy plus a 2 nights and 3 day stay, with meals provided.
 That way, the guests can arrive, freshen up, have lunch and get ready for the Sangeet dinner, mehendi or pre-wedding celebration, locally known as ‘roce.’
 On day two, the guests can spend the day relaxing in the resort and preparing for the afternoon/evening wedding celebration.
 After a fun-filled night, they would certainly want to rest and wake up to a nice breakfast before checking out of the hotel, the next day.

 These basic arrangements can cost anywhere between INR 13,000 to INR 20,000 per person.
 So for 100 guests, the couple can expect the cost to amount to about INR 13 lakh to 20 lakh.
 However, this would depend on the hotel chosen.
-For instance, the Leela, Alila Diwa, The Lalit and Park Hyatt are some of the most commonly sought out places for destination weddings, along with RadisonBlu, Ramada, Kenilworth, etc.
+For instance, the Leela, Alila Diwa, The Lalit and Park Hyatt are some of the most commonly sought out places for destination events, along with RadisonBlu, Ramada, Kenilworth, etc.

 In addition to the arrangements, the couple will certainly have to pay for the venue, which can cost anywhere from INR 75,000 to 3 lakhs, depending on whether they choose a banquet hall, the beach area or the private lawns.
 The overall taxes and beverages would naturally take the price higher.